 Under Uniform Guidance, the organization is required to list individual federal programs by federal agency, including grouping a cluster of programs together.
 The organization is also required to note the name of the pass-through entity and any identifying number if the organization received federal funds that are passed through another entity.
-Conversely, if the organization passes through any of the federal funds to other entities, they are also required to note the total amounts passed through to subrecipients for each federal program on the face of the SEFA.
+Conversely, if the organization passes through any of the federal funds to other entities, they are also required present the total amounts passed through to subrecipients for each federal program on the face of the SEFA.

 Required SEFA Footnotes

-© Clark Nuber PS, 2018.
-All Rights Reserved
+© Clark Nuber PS, 2022.
+All Rights Reserved.